juliangruber/level-store/README.md

 * `ts (Boolean)` : If true, don't emit raw chunks but rather objects having `ts` and `data` fields.
 * `since (Number)`: When reading, only read data that has been stored after that date.
 Automatically sets `ts` to `true`.
+* `live (Boolen)`: If true, the stream will stay open, emitting new data as it comes in.

 ### stream(db)